Today, I’ve got something important to share…

 You might also consider investing in a solar generator.

-The prices on them are starting to come down, and they don’t require any fossil fuels to operate (plus they are completely silent to operate).
+Their prices are starting to come down, and they don’t require any fossil fuels to operate (plus they are completely silent to operate).

 What To Do During A Hurricane Warning